 - Start by pressing down with the feet to tilt the pelvis and place the lumbar spine onto the floor.
 This position with the lower back grounded onto the floor is to be maintained throughout this entire process.
-(I will write more about this aspect of grounding the lower back within different contexts of practice in a future post around the place of Mūla in Āsana practice)
+This aspect of grounding the lower back within different contexts of practice supports the placing of the Mūla in Āsana practice.

-Now raise the arms over head to the ground behind you and lower them back alongside the trunk, using the breath to guide the movement, whilst keeping the lower back firmly embedded on the ground.
+Now raise the arms overhead to the ground behind you and lower them back alongside the trunk, using the breath to guide the movement by raising and lowering on the inhale and exhale, whilst keeping the lower back firmly embedded on the ground.

 - The second step in this Vinyāsa Krama is to repeat this process, whilst keeping the lower back on the ground and bring the elbows clearly and firmly onto the ground behind the head.
 This may already mean that the shoulders may need to be released by bending the elbows and increasing the distance between the hands on the ground behind the head.